 This will often lead to us giving up on our practice at all – which of course, does us no good.
 What I have found, is that it’s important to strive for much less when we are first beginning something.

 Don’t plan on meditating for twenty minutes a day each and every day at the same exact time.
 Just meditate when you can – five minutes here, five minutes there, and maybe not even every single day.
-When we set too high of expectations for ourselves as busy mothers, and then things don’t work out, we may begin to think that it just isn’t possible and give up.
+When we set expectations for ourselves that are too high, and things don’t work out, we may begin to think that it just isn’t possible and give up.

 When you find that you have an extra five, ten, or twenty minutes all to yourself, what can you fill that with?